Ron Saunders (producer): Collaborations with China

 To ensure a balanced partnership, Australia agreed to handle design and scripting, while China built the sets and produced the show.
 The project had a director from China (Li Lei) and two from Australia; Ian Munro and Paul Faint.

 By early 1996, the Australian parties had written storylines for 20 episodes and first drafts for a half-dozen.
 Saunders and Henderson worked to complete all storylines, final designs and first drafts for episodes 1 to 12 to show to a delegation of about six CCTV staff, including Yu, who visited Sydney in May that year.
 Later that year, Ian Munro, Ron Saunders, Claire Henderson and the character designers flew to China to audition cast members for the full body costumes.

 Shooting began in September, and the 26 x 10 minute episodes began screening on the ABC in 1997.
 A second series of Magic Mountain was produced the following year as the set had not been taken down yet.
 While Paul Faint reprised his role as director, Ian Munro was unable to return for the second series and was replaced by Di Drew and David Evans, who had previously directed episodes of Bananas in Pyjamas, much like Munro and Faint.

 The coproduction of Magic Mountain was the beginning of a great relationship between China and Australia's television and film industries, and many other productions eventuated from this relationship, including hoopla doopla! which was also produced by Saunders in association with the ABC and the Australian Children's Television Foundation and The Dragon Pearl which was the first treaty co-production between Australia and China.

 Later career

-Saunders worked for many other broadcasting organisations and at one stage was even Head of Television for ABC TV and Managing Director of Yoram Gross EM-TV.
-He joined Beyond International in 2001 and managed Pacific & Beyond which was a joint venture company of Beyond.

-He was later appointed General Manager for Beyond Screen Production, the division of Beyond which includes children and adult drama, game shows, specialist factual programs and sport.
+Saunders worked for many other broadcasting organisations and at one stage was head of television for ABC TV and managing director of Yoram Gross EM-TV.
+He joined Beyond International in 2001 and managed Pacific & Beyond, a joint venture company of Beyond.
+He was later appointed general manager for Beyond Screen Production, the division of Beyond which includes children and adult drama, game shows, specialist factual programs and sport.

-Some of the programs he produced include New MacDonald's Farm, Milly, Molly, Double Trouble, Lab Rats Challenge, Toybox, Quest and Pulse.
-Many of which were collaborations with director Ian Munro.
+Some of the programs he produced include New MacDonald's Farm, Milly, Molly, Double Trouble, Lab Rats Challenge, Toybox, Quest and Pulse, many of which were collaborations with director Ian Munro.

-Saunders retired at the end of 2017 but as he was working on so many projects at the time, many are still being released as late as 2020.